ssmall41/FF5-Coalition/README.md

 ### Are there other things that could be considered in the “closeness” definition?
 Yep.
 This topic is a bit open-ended.
 Some stuff I can think of off the top of my head:

-Inflicting statuses: what statuses can a party inflict on enemies?
+* Inflicting statuses: what statuses can a party inflict on enemies?
 For example, the Atmos battle is made simple when the party can put it to sleep.
 This is limited to parties with access to Swords and !Black.
-Broken jobs:
+* Broken jobs: this is a pretty open topic.
+For the current version of Coalition, it's less likely (but not impossible) that you'll see a Black Mage, Summoner, and Chemist appearing in multiple parties.
+It's an arbitrary line to draw here: are those really "broken" jobs?
+What about Blue Mage?

+There are probably a million other things to consider.
+Ideas are always appreciated.

 ### The third party I generated has the same job from the second party.
 What gives?
 Coalition is not the same as gauntlet runs, where every party has a unique set of jobs.
 The same job could be selected for